codophilic/Learn-Java/Java-II.md

 1000
 ```

-- The `Collections` class in Java is a utility class in the **java.util** package that provides static methods to operate on or return collections.
+- The `Collections` class in Java is a utility class in the **java.util** package that **provides bunch of static methods** to operate on or return collections.
 These methods help in manipulating and working with Collection-type data structures (like `List`, `Set`, `Map`, etc.) by offering functionalities like sorting, searching, synchronizing, and making collections immutable.
-- The purpose of the Collections class is to provide utility methods that perform common operations on collections.
+- The purpose of the **Collections** class is to provide utility methods that perform common operations on collection.
 Some of these operations include:
     - Sorting elements in a collection.
     - Searching for elements in a collection.
     - Making collections immutable or thread-safe.